flows-network/github-pr-summary/README.md

 ### 3 Configure integrations

-After that, the flows.network will direct you to configure the external services required by your flow.
+After that, [flows.network](https://flows.network/) will direct you to configure the external services required by your flow function 🤖.

 <img width="927" alt="image" src="https://user-images.githubusercontent.com/45785633/229329158-5ba162a6-1f06-4851-ad46-583840dd6891.png">

 For this flow function, we need to configue two integrations.

 1. Click on the "Connect" or "+ Add new authentication" button to add your OpenAI API key.
-You could paste your OpenAI API key here and then give it a name. **Note** that the name here must match the name in the `openai_key_name` environment variable.
+You could paste your OpenAI API key here and then give it a name. **Note**  the name here must match the name in the `openai_key_name` environment variable.

 <img width="758" alt="image" src="https://user-images.githubusercontent.com/45785633/222973214-ecd052dc-72c2-4711-90ec-db1ec9d5f24e.png">

-2. Click on the "Connect" or "+ Add new authentication" button to give the function access to the GitHub repo to deploy the bot.
+2. Click on the "Connect" or "+ Add new authentication" button to give the function access to the GitHub repo to deploy the 🤖.
 That is to give access to the `owner/repo` in the environment variables.
 You'll be redirected to a new page where you must grant [flows.network](https://flows.network/) permission to the repo.

 After that, click on the "Check" button to go to the flow details page.
 As soon as the flow's status became `running`, the PR summary GitHub bot is ready to give code reviews!
 The bot is summoned by every new PR or magic words (i.e., `trigger_phrase`) in PR comments.